 What kind of payment do you take for purchasing pumpkins?

-Due to the continued concerns with COVID-19, we will NOT accept cash or checks during our 2021 pumpkin patch, for purchases.
-However, we do accept all major credit cards, including contactless payments through apple pay, google pay, etc. We will accept cash or checks for donations only.
-Additionally, donations may be added to a customers purchase for your convenience.
+We accept all major credit cards, including contactless payments through apple pay, google pay, venmo etc. We will accept cash or checks for donations only.
+Additionally, donations may be added to a customers purchase at checkout for your convenience.

 Is there a cost to get in to the pumpkin patch?

 No. We hope that your visit to our pumpkin patch is an opportunity for you to purchase our amazing pumpkins and gourds, as 100% of the profit from sales go directly to The Cooper Trooper Foundation.
 Buying “pumpkins for a purpose” is what it is all about!

-What else is there to do at the pumpkin patch?
+What else is there to do at the Patch?

 Our hope is that you will come have fun with your family and purchase a few pumpkins or kindly consider a small donation before you leave, to support our mission of helping families who have a child diagnosed with cancer!

 How do I volunteer to work shifts at the pumpkin patch?